In a single day in Maryland, more than 900 victims of domestic violence receive services like emergency housing and counseling.

 If you are accused of domestic violence, you have a right to hear the charges against you and make a case for yourself.
 An experienced domestic violence lawyer will know how to help you build your case and show that you are a good person who is trying to abide by the law.

 What happens next in your situation can be very complicated.
 Whether you are the victim or the accused abuser, you deserve fair treatment under the law, and it is important to have an experienced attorney helping you understand your legal situation.

 - Decide what to do when the courts are closed, like arrange an interim protective order.

 - Handle court appearances and understand legal terms.

 - Fight your charges in the criminal justice system.

-- Handle communications with a partner, spouse or another party who is difficult.
+- Handle communications with a partner, spouse or another party.

 - Ask the judge for measures that protect yourself, your children and your pets.

-- Avoid doing and saying things that may harm your case.
+- Avoid doing and saying anything that may harm your case.

 - Try to preserve important things in your life, like your parental rights and your freedom.